 REASON 1: I provide valuable deliverables for your project that you will use even if you do not hire me.
-Prior to meeting with you, I prepare a feasibility for your specific project.
+Prior to meeting with you, I spend around 4 hours preparing an approximate 100 page long feasibility for your specific project.
 I research your permit history.
 I determine your property's size and any environmental conditional impacting it.
 I analyse your neighborhood.
 I compare all of these factors to the applicable portions (of very complex) land use code considerations to determine the requirements impacting your upcoming project for things like setbacks from property lines, maximum lot coverage, and height limits to name a few.
 (These things are not really very enjoyable to do, by the way.
 Designing the actual building is the fun part!)
 This enables me to have a productive meeting with you where we can talk about factual data relating to your project (rather than speculating on it).
 This takes specialized knowledge and experience to prepare, time to collect/analyse/discuss, and is therefor worth something for you.
 Not just anyone can do this, successfully.
 My clients find great value in the professional services I offer.
 This meeting will leave you with valuable advice for how you could best spend thousands or millions of dollars on your upcoming project.

 REASON 2: I work for a modest living and need to be paid for my efforts just like anyone else.
 In my line of work, I get paid by the hour as it directly relates to my time spent preparing professional advice on your behalf.
 If I'm not working for you or someone else, I am not earning an income.
 I get several inquiries for new projects daily (fortunately), and it would not be sustainable for a small business owner to drive around to several potential clients' properties every day without being compensated accordingly.
 This is similar to your expectation with a dentist or even a car salesman.
 You would not expect a potential dentist to come to your home to meet with you to see if he or she would be a good fit to clean your teeth.
 You also would not expect a car salesman or store clerk from Nordstroms to bring a car or shirt to your home for you to decide whether or not to buy it.
 Just as your time is limited and very precious, mine is equally just as valuable.